EdDuarte/website/content/posts/about.md

 ---

 Hi!
 I'm Ed Duarte, a Full-Stack Software Engineer from Portugal currently living in Zürich, Switzerland.
-I am highly experienced in Backend Architecture, API Development, Distributed Systems, Continuous Integration / Continuous Deployment, and Web & Mobile Frontend Development.
+I am highly experienced in Backend Architecture, API Development, Distributed Systems and Continuous Integration / Deployment.
+I also have some experience in Web & Mobile Frontend Development.

 ## Experience

-Currently working at [SwissSign](https://www.swisssign.com/) as a backend engineer and tech lead on a login and user management platform with qualified digital identities and signatures, integrated with 3rd parties such as Swiss Post.
+Currently working at [SwissSign](https://www.swisssign.com/) as a backend engineer and tech lead on a OIDC authentication platform with qualified identity-checking and electronic signing (ZertEs-compliant), serving as the primary authentication and doc-sign system for various third-parties in Switzerland (e.g. Swiss Post).

-Recently worked at [Bosch Thermotechnology](https://www.bosch.pt/en/our-company/bosch-in-portugal/), where I developed a [scalable platform for time series analysis and annotation](/distributed-and-scalable-platform-for-collaborative-analysis-of-massive-time-series-data-sets/),
+Previously worked at [Bosch Thermotechnology](https://www.bosch.pt/en/our-company/bosch-in-portugal/), where I developed a [scalable platform for time series analysis and annotation](/distributed-and-scalable-platform-for-collaborative-analysis-of-massive-time-series-data-sets/),